-Anyone who has suffered stress and anxiety knows the debilitating effects it can have on your health.
-Stress in cats acts much the same way, and not only can it exacerbate existing physical conditions, but it can lead to a number of problems often considered behavioral, such as litter box avoidance, aggressive behavior, or depression and withdrawal.
+Stress and anxiety can have debilitating effects on a human's health.
+Stress in cats acts much the same way.
+Not only can it exacerbate existing physical conditions, but it can lead to a number of problems often considered behavioral, such as litter box avoidance, aggressive behavior, or depression and withdrawal.

+- Moving to a new residence.
 Moving calls for care in seeing that your cat's life is disrupted as little as possible.
-During a local move, it helps to keep him closed off in a separate room with his favorite "blankie," toys, litter box, food, and bed, while the rest of the house is moved.
-Last, bring kitty and all his belongings to the new house or apartment, where you will put him in his own "safe room" while you unpack and rearrange the rest of the household.
-Having his own things around him will help him understand that he is home.
-A long distance move is better handled with help.
-Have one person go ahead to the new residence and set up kitty's safe room.
-The other will accompany the cat in a carrier with his favorite toy or "blankie," whether by plane, train, or automobile.
+During a local move, it helps to keep your feline closed off in a separate room with a favorite "blankie," toys, litter box, food, and bed, while the rest of the house is moved.
+Bring the kitty and all their belongings to the new house or apartment, where you will put it in a "safe room" while you unpack and rearrange the rest of the household.
+Having its own things around will help your cat understand that this is home.
+A long-distance move is better handled with help.
+Have one person go ahead to the new residence and set up the kitty's safe room.
+The other will accompany the cat in a carrier with a favorite toy or "blankie," whether by plane, train, or automobile.

 Emotional Stressors in Cats

+- Fear.
+Fires, earthquakes, hurricanes, and tornados are classic examples of fear-resulting stressors.
+Although many of these environmental stressors cannot be predicted, it is still essential to have a plan for dealing with an emergency before it happens by preparing your cats for disaster.
+Predictable fear-associated stressors, such as noisy festivities like Halloween, 4th of July, New Year Eve, can be planned for ahead of time.
+Keep cats confined to an interior room on such occasions, with low lights and soft music playing.
 Fear also is sometimes exhibited when one cat is being "picked on" by another.
 A classic example of the factor is the cat that is "trapped" in a closely confined litter box by another cat.
 The end result, of course, is litter box avoidance.
-You can help ameliorate this situation by giving the "victim cat" her own uncovered litter box with plenty of opportunities for escape.
+You can help ameliorate this situation by giving the "victim cat" its own uncovered litter box with plenty of opportunities for escape.

 Stress in the Older Cat

 Older cats and cats with a chronic and/or terminal disease do much better in a quiet setting, with a minimum of environmental changes.
 It would be very unwise to bring home a new kitten or a noisy dog under these circumstances.
 A hospital or hospice situation with tip-toeing and hushed voices is not necessary, but loud noises and sudden movement should be avoided, if possible.
 If there are children in the house, a discussion might be in order, not only to enlist their help in reducing stress to the older feline patient but also to help prepare them for what will inevitably come.

-There are times when natural remedies such as herbs, flower essences, or homeopathic remedies may help in reducing cats' stress and anxiety.
+Natural remedies such as herbs, flower essences, or homeopathic remedies may help in reducing cats' stress and anxiety.
 Introduce only one remedy at a time, and check with your veterinarian first before trying any of these products.